Recap: Babylon Five S 02 E 20 The Long Twilight Struggle

 - Continuity Nod:

-- Londo mentions his Duel to the Death with Urza Jaddo and asks Refa how many more friends he'll have to kill.
+- Londo mentions his Duel to the Death with Urza Jaddo and asks Refa how many more friends this will cost him.

 - Delenn also tries to fill some of the gaps in her vocabulary, as she demonstrates to Sheridan: